-For our pupils aged 11-16 years we have developed an assessment model which combines the National Curriculum, Social, Moral, Spiritual cultural (SMSC) and Personal, Social and Health Education (PSHE) and Citizenship Education (CE).
+For our pupils aged 11-16 years we have developed an assessment model which combines the National Curriculum, Social, Moral, Spiritual Cultural (SMSC) and Personal, Social and Health Education (PSHE) and Life Skills.

-Our Curriculum is designed to address the individual developmental, sensory, physical, personal, social, emotional and communications needs of the pupil.
+Our curriculum is designed to address the individual developmental, sensory, physical, personal, social, emotional and communications needs of the pupils.
 We offer a broad, balanced and relevant curriculum to each pupil as part of our whole school approach to educational entitlement.

-We use the life skills syllabus of ASDAN as well as their bronze award.
-The ASDAN provision is set to increase within the school to enable as much transferable work and qualifications to be achieved.
+We use the Life Skills Short Course Curriculum of ASDAN as well as their bronze award.
+The ASDAN provision is set to further increase within the school to enable as much transferable work and qualifications to be achieved as possible.

 More about our curriculum

-Fair Ways school follow the national curriculum and model the next steps in learning approach for assessment for learning throughout the year.
-Pupils will have core subjects maths, English and science on timetable and be encouraged to participate in Catering, Art, Sport, personal social health education and the ASDAN modules taking steps in completing a variety of awards building on their educational achievements.
+Fair Ways Education follow the national curriculum and assess throughout the year using both formative and summative assessment approaches.
+Pupils will have core subjects – Maths, English and Science on timetable and be encouraged to participate in Catering, Art, Sport, Outdoor Education, Music, Humanities, Mechanics, ICT, Personal Social Health Education and Life Skills through the ASDAN modules taking steps in completing a variety of awards building on their educational achievements.

 Pupils will also participate in a variety of outdoor education activities including, power boating, climbing, horse riding, archery and group sporting games.